Jlevbury/CRUD-study/Crud review.md

 The main advantage of the `try/catch` structure is that it allows you to handle errors in a controlled manner, rather than having the error crash your entire script.
 This is essential for building robust, error-resistant applications.

+ASYNC and AWAIT SUMMARY:

-Certainly, `async` and `await` are a pair of modern JavaScript features that make it easier to work with and reason about asynchronous operations such as fetching data from a server or querying a database.
+ `async` and `await` are a pair of modern JavaScript features that make it easier to work with and reason about asynchronous operations such as fetching data from a server or querying a database.
 They were introduced as an improvement over callbacks and promises.

 1. **async**: When you see a function declared with the keyword `async` before it, this means that the function will always return a promise.
 Even if you're not doing anything asynchronous inside the function, if it's declared with `async`, it will return a promise.
 If you return something from an `async` function, it will be wrapped in a promise.